rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChickenAndDumplingsStew.rst

 Notes
 -----
-We strongly recommend buttermilk for the dumplings, but it’s acceptable to substitute 1/2 cup plain yogurt thinned with 1/4 cup milk.
-If you want to include white meat (and don’t mind losing a bit of flavor in the process), replace 2 chicken thighs with 2 boneless, skinless chicken breast halves (about 8 ounces each).
+We strongly recommend buttermilk for the dumplings, but it's acceptable to substitute 1/2 cup plain yogurt thinned with 1/4 cup milk.
+If you want to include white meat (and don't mind losing a bit of flavor in the process), replace 2 chicken thighs with 2 boneless, skinless chicken breast halves (about 8 ounces each).
 Brown the chicken breasts along with the thighs and remove them from the stew once they reach an internal temperature of